dgerth5/dgerth5.github.io/index.md

 This summer, I will be joining the Boston Red Sox as a Summer Analytics Intern.

-Previously, I used to write at Down on the Farm [Down on the Farm](https://downonthefarm.substack.com/).
+Previously, I used to write at [Down on the Farm](https://downonthefarm.substack.com/).
 I have also given talks at the SABR Analytics Conference (2021) and Saberseminar (2023).